Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 ### Boolean values

-As shown in Table 2.3, comparison operations yield boolean values (`True` or `False`).
-In Python, the words `True` and `False` are reserved for these Boolean values, and cannot be used for anything else.
+As shown in Table 2.3, comparison operations yield Boolean values (`True` or `False`).
+In Python, the words `True` and `False` are reserved for these Boolean values and cannot be used for anything else.

 Let's check the current value of the conditions we used in the previous examples: